 - Where spring supports are required, those should be locked until hydro testing and insulation.
 Manufacturer installation guidelines should be followed.

-- Where PTFE plates are used for friction reduction, ingress of sand in between SS and PTFE plates should be avoided.
+- Where PTFE plates are used for friction reduction, the ingress of sand in between SS and PTFE plates should be avoided.

 Following the guidelines, hydrostatic or pneumatic testing should be performed to check the system’s integrity.
 In case of leakage, those are repaired and re-tested again.
 Click here to know more about Pressure testing